ridhmm/flask-esp32/README.md

 ```

 ## ❓ Troubleshooting
-TemplateNotFound:         Ensure the templates folder exists and contains index.html.
+TemplateNotFound:         Ensure the templates folder exists and contains index.html./n
 MQTT Connection Refused:  Check if Mosquitto is running.
-Ensure the port in server.py matches the broker (1884).
+Ensure the port in server.py matches the broker (1884)./n
-YOLO Error / Load Failed: Change the model loading code in server.py to use source='github'.
+YOLO Error / Load Failed: Change the model loading code in server.py to use source='github'./n